changesets/changesets/docs/command-line-options.md

 This is helpful in situations where a different tool, such as `pnpm publish -r`, is used to publish packages instead of changeset.
 For situations where `changeset publish` is executed, running `changeset tag` is unneeded.
 See [issue 612](https://github.com/atlassian/changesets/issues/612) for the original inspiration behind this command.

 The git tags are created in the format `pkg-name@version-number` and are based on the current version number of the package.json for each package.
+Note that in single-package repositories, the git tag will include `v` before the version number, for example `pkg-name@v1.0.0`.
 It is expected that [`changeset version`](#version) is run before `changeset tag`, so that the package.json versions are updated before the git tags are created.